Dawid Kubacki: Personal life

-Kubacki and Marta Majcher became engaged in August 2018 and were wed in early May 2019.
-Their daughter, Zuzanna, was born on 29 December 2020.
+Kubacki and Marta Majcher became engaged in August 2018.
+They married on 1 May 2019.
+They have two daughters, born in 2020 and 2023, and a son, born in 2026.

 Career

-In international competitions debuted on 25 September 2005 in the FIS Cup competition in Bischofshofen.
-On 14 January 2006, he scored the first points in the FIS Ski Jumping World Cup, taking 22nd place in the competition in Harrachov.
-On 18 March 2007, for the first time took part in Continental Cup.
+On 25 September 2005, he debuted in the FIS Cup competition in Bischofshofen.
+On 14 January 2006, he scored his first points in the FIS Ski Jumping World Cup, taking 22nd place in the competition in Harrachov.
+On 18 March 2007, for the first time, he took part in the Continental Cup.
 He was 26th in the competition in Zakopane.

 Medal ceremony of the 2013 World Championship after winning bronze in team: Stoch, Kubacki, Żyła and Kot.

 2012/2013

 In individual competitions at FIS Nordic World Ski Championships 2013 took 31st place on the normal hill and 20th on the large hill.
-On 2 March 2013 he won there a bronze medal in team competition with teammates: Kamil Stoch, Maciej Kot, Piotr Żyła.
+On 2 March 2013, he won a bronze medal in the team competition with his teammates Kamil Stoch, Maciej Kot, and Piotr Żyła.
 Kubacki jumped 126 m and 128 m.
-The primary outcome of the competition his team took fourth place, but after re-counting the scores because of Thomas Morgenstern, who noticed a mistake in points and at the request of the Germans, they finished in third place (Norway was in front of the Polish, but Bardal's jump was badly counted).
+His team originally took fourth place, but after re-counting the scores because of Thomas Morgenstern, who noticed a mistake with the points and at the request of the Germans, they finished in third place (The Norwegian team was originally in front of the Polish team, but Anders Bardal's jump was badly counted).

 2014/2015

 Kubacki took part in the World Championships 2015 in Falun, Sweden.
-He was in the competition on the large hill Lugnet (K-120) and was qualified to second round, but he took 29th place.
+He was in the competition on the large hill Lugnet (K-120) and qualified to the second round, but he only took 29th place.

 2016/2017

-On 3 December 2016 Polish national team including Żyła, Stoch, Kubacki and Kot won first competition in team for Poland in history.
+On 3 December 2016, the Polish national team, again composed of Żyła, Stoch, Kubacki and Kot won Poland's first ever World Cup team event.

-In Zakopane Polish team, including Stoch, Kubacki, Kot, Żyła achieved second place in team competition.
+In Zakopane, the Polish team, again composed of Stoch, Kubacki, Kot, and Żyła, achieved the second place in the team event.
 On 28 January 2017 Poland won their second team competition in history in Willingen.

-On 4 March 2017 Polish national team, including Żyła, Kubacki, Kot and Stoch, achieved first in history title of 2017 World Champions in the team event.
+On 4 March 2017, the Polish national team, again composed of Żyła, Kubacki, Kot and Stoch, achieved their first title in the team event at the 2017 World Championships.
 They beat Norway and Austria at Salpausselkä K116 in Lahti, Finland.